A. Faculty Senate Constitution

 - Plan of Representation.

-- Department Units
+- Department Units.

 - The Faculty Senate shall by resolution establish department units with representation

-of faculty members as equal as practicable.
+of faculty members as equitable as practical.

 - Librarians shall have one representative.